-- Stress — studies system’s behavior and checks its stability in situations when the hardware is unable to maintain software.
+- Stress — studies the system’s behavior and checks its stability in situations when the hardware is unable to maintain software.
 I.e. if CPU, memory, disk space are lacking;

-- Spike — aimed at studying specific segments of performance upon increasing load way beyond projected scope for short periods of time;
+- Spike — aimed at studying specific segments of performance upon increasing load way beyond the projected scope for short periods of time;

 - Scalability — regarding an ability to adapt to changing workload.
 Specifically — testing user load, a number of possible actions, data volume.